How we Help

 The Adopt-A-Senior Program is designed to assist seniors stretch their budgets.
 Approximately 50 pounds of food per month is given to each sponsored individual.
 The Food Bank's Adopt-A-Senior Program currently serves more than 1,800 seniors in the Central Louisiana area.

 Good Food Project was initially funded by a gift from Keller Enterprises, the Good Food Project teaches sustainable gardening practices in the demonstration garden at the Food Bank.
 All of the fresh, organic produce grown here is distributed to Food Bank clients.
-Additionally, the Good Food Project supports 59 satellite, youth, and community gardens across the country.
+Additionally, the Good Food Project supports 65 satellite, youth, and community gardens across Central Louisiana.

 The Nutrition on Wheels Mobile Pantry Programs allows the Food Bank to provide a forum for education programs emphasizing healthy eating during mobile pantry distributions.
 The Mobile Pantry Program meets the unique needs of the Food Bank's rural and underserved communities by offering services in their area and providing client access to fresh fruits and vegetables.